tombenj/comments-widget-plus/readme.txt

 == Description ==

-This plugin will enable a custom and advanced **recent comments widget**.
+This plugin will enable a custom and advanced [recent comments widget](https://idenovasi.com/projects/comments-widget-plus/).
 Allows you to display a list of the most recent comments with avatar and excerpt, you can also choose which to show newer comments first or older comments first and choose comments from any post type.

 = Features Include =